 Build Quality and Disassembly

-The head has a little ring around the positive contact, which will likely prevent use of flat top 14500 cells, though I’m not sure what the point in that would be (the light supports that cell and chemistry!)
+The head has a little ring around the positive contact, which will likely prevent the use of flat-top 14500 cells, though I’m not sure what the point in that would be (the light supports that cell and chemistry!)
 The head has no spring.

 The tailcap does have a spring, and it’s quite long.